 Jayne was either dying or going crazy.
 This is what she thought every time her right hand started hurting.
 She never suspected it was magic.

-Ordinary Jayne grew up with her loving mom and dad in downtown Portland, Oregon.
+Thirteen-year-old Jayne grew up with her loving mom and dad in downtown Portland, Oregon.
 She liked books and movies, and hanging out with her best friend.
-At school, she stayed camouflaged in the background–careful not to attract the attention of bullies.
+At school, she stayed camouflaged in the background—careful not to attract the attention of bullies.
 Life was good and safe.

 But her very ordinary, plain life changes when her parents are hit in a tragic bicycling accident.
 She barely has time to breathe before she is whisked away to live with a misfit crew of orphans and a seemingly psychic foster mom.
-As if her new home wasn’t odd enough, her new neighborhood turns out to be even weirder.
+As if her new home wasn’t odd enough, the neighborhood turns out to be even weirder.
 It’s here she encounters talking animals, a ghost-witch, and a secret that connects Jayne to all of it.

 In search of answers, Jayne and two unlikely friends embark on a journey where she discovers she possesses a strange power.
 But fearful of those who would force her to use her magic for evil, Jayne must keep her magic hidden.